Bernie Sanders on Native American Rights

 What about the Violence Against Women Act?
 Does that affect Native American communities as well?

-The Violence Against Women’s Act was one of the primary reasons why Bernie Sanders supported the 1994 Violent Crime Control and Law Enforcement Act sponsored by Senator Joe Biden of Delaware that, otherwise, perpetuated the concept of mass incarceration among minority communities, including Native Americans and reinforced both the militarization of the police and the War on Drugs, all ramifications of the crime bill of which Bernie sharply criticized prior to the vote.
+The Violence Against Women’s Act was one of the primary reasons why Bernie supported the 1994 Violent Crime Control and Law Enforcement Act sponsored by Senator Joe Biden of Delaware.
+Bernie otherwise opposed the Crime Bill because he feared it would result in mass incarceration of minorities, including Native Americans.
+He also believed the Crime Bill would reinforce the militarization of the police and perpetuate the War on Drugs, ramifications which Bernie sharply criticized prior to the vote.

 According to a National Institutes of Health report, Native American women, are more prone to domestic violence due to the extremely high rates of poverty on Native American reservations, which exacerbate unhealthy behaviors, such as drinking excessively.